why AMC Entertainment Holdings Inc. [APE] is a Good Choice for Investors After New Price Target of $2.27

-AMC Entertainment Holdings Inc. [NYSE: APE] slipped around -0.01 points on Monday, while shares priced at $1.80 at the close of the session, down -0.55%.
+AMC Entertainment Holdings Inc. [NYSE: APE] price plunged by -0.57 percent to reach at -$0.01.
 The company report on June 13, 2023 at 8:42 AM that Amcor Expands AmFiber™ Performance Paper Packaging to Include Culinary and Beverages.

 Amcor launches further developments of its high performing paper packaging range and invests in increased paper packaging manufacturing capacity in Europe.